yaober/spacer_readme/docs/source/quick_start.rst

 Quick Start
 ===========

-This guide shows how to train the **SPACER** model directly from the command line using the provided `train.py` script.
+This guide shows how to train the **spacer** model directly from the command line using the provided `train.py` script.
 This approach is ideal for batch experiments or server environments without notebooks.

 ---

-Running SPACER from the Command Line
+Running spacer from the Command Line
 ------------------------------------

-After installation, navigate to your SPACER directory and run:
+After installation, navigate to your spacer directory and run:

 .. code-block:: console